5 Ways To Recover After Exercise

 2. Refuel Right

 Nutrition plays a huge role when it comes to recovering after a workout.
 After depleting your energy stores you need to refuel to allow your body to recover, repair tissues and improve muscle strength.
 If you are exercising multiple days in a row this is even more important.
 Ideally you should consume a high quality protein (see here) within 60 minutes of exercising.
-Muscle Protein has a number of high quality supplements to aid in your recovery here.

 Sleep quality before and after exercise is important.
 Researchers suspect that it is deep sleep that helps improve athletic performance because this is the time when growth hormone is released.
 Growth hormone stimulates muscle growth and repair, bone building and fat burning.
 While you sleep, amazing things are taking place in your body.
 Optimal sleep is essential for anyone who exercises regularly.
 During sleep, your body produces Growth Hormone (GH) which is largely responsible for tissue growth and repair.